 If your retirement account offers low-cost index or target-date funds, consider those.
 An index fund is a mutual fund that tracks the performance of a major index, such as the S&P 500.
 A target-date fund reduces the risk in your portfolio by shifting from stocks to bonds as you near retirement.

 Many people aren’t prepared for this scenario.
-“One sure way for retirement to cost a whole lot more than you’d planned on is to lose half of your retirement savings in a divorce,” said Timothy R. Sobolewski, a certified financial planner of the Financial Planning Center in Amherst, N.Y.
+“One sure way for retirement to cost a whole lot more than you’d planned on is to lose half of your retirement savings in a divorce,” said Timothy R. Sobolewski, a certified financial planner with the Financial Planning Center in Amherst, New York.

 “Frequently, a marriage fails as people near retirement age, making the problem even worse,” Sobolewski said.
 “Armed with no skills that might have sustained a healthy marriage and no planning for the often unforeseen divorce, their hoped-for retirement will suffer greatly.”